Nanking F.C.: History

 The club was founded in early 1930 by David Crow, a silk trader from Manchester, England, employed by Jardine, Matheson & Co.
 Ltd one of the largest trading companies in the Far East at that time.
 As an attempt to integrate foreigners and Chinese nationals during the period known as the Nanking decade, Nanjing Football Club was the first sports team in China to include both Chinese nationals and foreigners playing side by side as equals.

 Its first batch of athletes included nationals from France, Italy, Korea, Peru, Portugal and the United Kingdom, as wells as citizens from Nanjing, Beijing, Chungking (Chongqing), Hangzhou, Shanghai and Suzhou.
 According to veteran sports journalist and writer Liu Zhongxian, born in Nanjing, the team was "wildly popular due to the several nationalities of its players" but would only punctuate "as average quality".
 Three of its most renowned footballers – Wang Xiaochuan, Li Huitang and Ping Li – had also been defending the colors of the China National Team, founded in 1924, when the country joined Fédération Internationale de Football Association (FIFA) in 1932.

 Nanjing Football Club didn't own its headquarters, but its meeting point and training field was located in the vicinity of the Nanjing Botanical Garden, Memorial Sun Yat-Sen (Chinese: 南京中山植物园; pinyin: Nánjīng Zhōngshān Zhíwùyúan), the first botanical garden in China.
 The club would disband shortly after the beginning of the Second Sino-Japanese War when Japan invaded China.
 The Japanese troops occupied Nanjing in December 1937 and carried out the brutal Nanking massacre, that left very little documentation of the club's history.

 Crest and kit

 A lone white star was adopted as the club's badge.
 Since its first match on 6 June 1930, the club colours were black and white stripes, inspired by traditional English team Notts County, the oldest football team in the world to currently play at a professional level.[3]
 The club did not have one specific colour for shorts, that could be either black or white.

 New Era

 In October 2016 the name Nanjing F.C name was brought back to life following the original traditions of bringing together foreigners from more than 20 countries and Chinese as equals.
 In the first season they managed win the 2017 scarlet cup, the 2017 BSN cup and come runners up in the Nanjing city league (8 a-side).

-Mission Statement

-The Nanjing Football Club is dedicated to providing a positive and safe environment for aspiring footballers to develop.
-We believe promoting football advocacy yields benefits in health and outlook for a lifetime.